conan-io/docs/developing_packages/workspaces.rst

 There are some build systems, like Makefiles that requires the developer to manage different configurations in different build folders, and switch between folders to change configuration.
-The above described file is *conan_gcc.yml* file, which defines a Conan workspace that works for a CMake based project for MinGW/Unix Makefiles gcc environments.
+The above described file is *conan_gcc.yml* file, which defines a Conan workspace that works for a CMake based project for MinGW/Unix Makefiles gcc environments (working for apple-clang or clang would be very similar, if not identical).

 Lets use it to install this workspace:

 .. code-block:: bash

     $ mkdir build_release && cd build_release
-    $ conan workspace install ../conanws_gcc.yml --profile=my_gcc_profile
+    $ conan workspace install ../conanws_gcc.yml --profile=my_profile

-Here we assume that you have a ``my_gcc_profile`` profile defined, or you can avoid it if your default profile is already Gcc (Linux)
+Here we assume that you have a ``my_profile`` profile defined which would use a single-configuration build system (like Makefiles).
+The example is tested with gcc in Linux, but working with apple-clang with Makefiles would be the same).
 You should see something like:

 .. code-block:: bash